I was just in the local RCMP detachment yesterday reading that theft from vehicles in Surrey is on the rise.

 The mayor is sure to have an issue with this piece, but this is nothing new.
 Yet another shooting here last night. http://www.theprovince.com/news/Three+hospitalized+separate+shootings+east+Vancouver+Surrey/1354329/story.html

 Has anyone ever stopped to wonder where all these criminals live?

 They live and work and play and get gas and then get shot, all here in Surrey.
 Many in Newton.
 I can show you a few homes with closed circuit cameras on every corner and some high end SUVs in the driveway.
 But there are far more street level criminals on the poor side of the tracks living near Newton core.

 And to add fuel to the fire, mayor Watts and council would like to put slot machines into Newton, smack dab in the epicenter of Newton Town Core.

 Now wait, I know you are wondering why anyone would do that, but it gets even better.

-She is so intent on ramming this through as a ‘gentrification effort’ in this neck of the woods that she is doing so in apparent violation of the city’s own gaming policy, which states: “Gaming in Surrey is to remain restricted and is only to be considered if it is part of a ‘cluster of tourism’ type facility, which is regional/provincial in scope.”
+They are so intent on ramming this through as a ‘gentrification effort’ in this neck of the woods that they are doing so in apparent violation of the city’s own gaming policy, which states: “Gaming in Surrey is to remain restricted and is only to be considered if it is part of a ‘cluster of tourism’ type facility, which is regional/provincial in scope.”

 Direct violation of the cities own gaming policy.
-Now what would be good enough to contravene her own directive?
+Now what would be good enough to contravene the cities own directive?
 Read on.

 The proposal is not, and never will be, part of a tourism type facility as indicated by the cities own policy.

 It is located right in front of a subsidized housing development where the majority of residents are on social assistance.
 There are plans for an addiction and rehab centre right down the street, as well as a shelter for women and children.

 There is a homeless shelter on the next block and a cocaine addicts recovery club further along the street.
 And don’t let me forget all the seedy hotels where homeless are often housed by the ministry when their time is up in the shelter.